 This four-ingredient Slow Cooker Buttery Butternut Squash for a Crowd is as easy as it is delicious.
-And this tasty recipe is meatless, low-glycemic, South Beach Diet friendly, and gluten-free; Use the Diet-Type Index to find more recipes like this one.
+And this tasty recipe is low-glycemic and gluten-free; Use Butternut Squash Recipes to find more recipes like this one.

 I learned to love butternut squash from my Grandmother Denny, who cut up the squash into serving size pieces, scraped out the seeds, wrapped it in foil, and roasted it until it was soft.
 I like to cut my butternut squash into cubes before I roast it, and I love roasted butternut squash that’s just tossed with olive oil and maybe some balsamic vinegar and roasted.
 But my grandma always served it with lots of melting butter, salt, and pepper, and I think I was channeling her when I came up with this Slow Cooker Buttery Butternut Squash for a Crowd.

 This idea for butternut squash cubes “roasted” in the slow cooker also came from the Spicy CrockPot Sweet Potatoes that I loved when I made them in my Crock-Pot Casserole Crock Slow Cooker.
 You can also use a large oval slow cooker to cook this butternut squash recipe, but I love how the casserole crock can go in the oven for 15-20 minutes to brown the edges, and it worked perfectly here.